grokys/grokys.github.com/_posts/2015-02-03-getting-started-with-windows-store-apps---part-2.md

 I wonder how a new developer coming to the XAML stack might find it?
 Apart from the problem of the bugs, the direction seems to have gone away from streamlining the framework and into adding more boilerplate.
 Unless of course you're willing to use something like Prism, but that itself seems to introduce a number of problems.
-Of course maybe this is my problem, as a somewhat veteran and this would all make sense to newcomers.
+Of course maybe this is my problem - being somewhat of a veteran - and this would all make sense to newcomers.

 Maybe if I decide to continue, I will add to this series, but that's all for now.